-In most treatment plants in Tshwane, City of Johannesburg and Ekurhuleni, the SARS-CoV-2 levels continue to decline from week 39 till week 42 with a corresponding decrease in clinical cases.
-SARS-CoV-2 levels may be increasing in Daasport WWTP in Tshwane Metropolitan Municipality but this need to be monitored closely.
+In most treatment plants in Tshwane, City of Johannesburg and Ekurhuleni and West Rand, the SARS-CoV-2 levels continue to decline from week 39 till week 42 with a corresponding decrease in clinical cases.
+Two successive increases in levels have been detected in specimens from Dasport and Rooiwal WWTPs in Tshwane Metropolitan Municipality and there is need for increased surveillance around this area.